wierkstudio/ciphereditor/README.md

 It will make the app available at https://localhost:3010.
 As the certificate in use is self-signed you will get a nasty warning by the browser which you can ignore.
 To stop the server, press `Ctrl+C`.

 Find the full list of available project commands in the root `package.json`.

+## License

+The source code in this repository is published under the MIT license.
+See [LICENSE.txt](LICENSE.txt).

 ## Contributing